joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/17/sports/football/rams-vs-giants-score.html?searchResultPosition=3

 **Chicago Sky Beat Phoenix Mercury for First W.N.B.A.
 Championship**\
-`The Sky battled back from a large second-half deficit to beat the Mercury in a thriller.`\
+`The Sky battled back from a second-half deficit to beat the Mercury in a thriller.
+They were unlikely champions after a .500 record during the regular season.`\
 https://nytimes.com/2021/10/17/sports/basketball/chicago-sky-beat-phoenix-mercury-for-first-wnba-championship.html?searchResultPosition=4

 **Your Monday Briefing**\